PAGE: A Simple and Optimal Probabilistic Gradient Estimator for Nonconvex Optimization: General Convergence Results

 \end{corollary}

 Before we provide our lower bound, we first recall the lower bound established by \citet{arjevani2019lower}.

-\begin{theorem}[\citep{arjevani2019lower}] For any $L>0$, $\fgap>0$ and $\sigma^2>0$, there exists a large enough dimension $d$ and function $f:\R^d\to \R$ satisfying Assumptions \ref{asp:bv} and \ref{asp:smooth} in the online case (here $n$ is infinite) such that any linear-span first-order algorithm needs $\Omega(\frac{\sigma^2}{\epsilon^2} + \frac{\fgap L \sigma}{\epsilon^3})$ stochastic gradient computations in order to find an $\epsilon$-approximate solution, i.e., a point $\hx$ such that $\E\n{\nabla f(\hx)} \leq \epsilon$. \end{theorem}
+\begin{theorem}[\citealp{arjevani2019lower}] For any $L>0$, $\fgap>0$ and $\sigma^2>0$, there exists a large enough dimension $d$ and function $f:\R^d\to \R$ satisfying Assumptions \ref{asp:bv} and \ref{asp:smooth} in the online case (here $n$ is infinite) such that any linear-span first-order algorithm needs $\Omega(\frac{\sigma^2}{\epsilon^2} + \frac{\fgap L \sigma}{\epsilon^3})$ stochastic gradient computations in order to find an $\epsilon$-approximate solution, i.e., a point $\hx$ such that $\E\n{\nabla f(\hx)} \leq \epsilon$. \end{theorem}

 Now, we provide a lower bound corollary which directly follows from the lower bound Theorem \ref{thm:lbonline} given by \citet{arjevani2019lower} and our Theorem \ref{thm:lb}.
-It indicates that the convergence result obtained by \page in Corollary \ref{cor:online} is indeed optimal, and corresponds to the last row of Table \ref{table:nonconvex}. \begin{corollary}[Lower bound] For any $L>0$, $\fgap>0$, $\sigma^2>0$ and $n>0$, there exists a large enough dimension $d$ and a function $f:\R^d\to \R$ satisfying Assumptions \ref{asp:bv} and \ref{asp:smooth} in the online case (here $n$ may be finite) such that any linear-span first-order algorithm needs $\Omega(b + \frac{\fgap L \sqrt{b}}{\epsilon^2})$, where $b = \min\{\frac{\sigma^2}{\epsilon^2}, n\}$, stochastic gradient computations for finding an $\epsilon$-approximate solution, i.e., a point $\hx$ such that $\E\n{\nabla f(\hx)} \leq \epsilon$. \end{corollary}
+It indicates that the convergence result obtained by \page in Corollary \ref{cor:online} is indeed optimal. \begin{corollary}[Lower bound] For any $L>0$, $\fgap>0$, $\sigma^2>0$ and $n>0$, there exists a large enough dimension $d$ and a function $f:\R^d\to \R$ satisfying Assumptions \ref{asp:bv} and \ref{asp:smooth} in the online case (here $n$ may be finite) such that any linear-span first-order algorithm needs $\Omega(b + \frac{\fgap L \sqrt{b}}{\epsilon^2})$, where $b = \min\{\frac{\sigma^2}{\epsilon^2}, n\}$, stochastic gradient computations for finding an $\epsilon$-approximate solution, i.e., a point $\hx$ such that $\E\n{\nabla f(\hx)} \leq \epsilon$. \end{corollary}